Event Terms and Conditions 2019

 The ECPR is not responsible for your personal travel, accommodation or food/beverages during the event.
 If you have any questions regarding local amenities, please speak to a member of the ECPR staff at the registration/information desk.

 To be eligible for a discounted student registration fee, you must provide proof of student status by the registration deadline.
 Proof of student status is valid in the form of either a University ID card (valid for the period that the event is being held) or a letter from your institution confirming that you will be a student at the time of the event.
 If you fail to show valid proof, you will be charged the standard registration fee.

 Please email proof of student status to email@example.com.

 Scheduling and programming

+The ECPR reserves the right to amend the event programme without notice.
 In extreme circumstances, it may be necessary to change the event date or venue, or to cancel the event entirely.
-In the event of a date/venue change or cancellation, the ECPR will offer a full refund of all fees paid, the ECPR will not accept liability for any claim other than a paid registration fee.
+In the event of a date/venue change or cancellation, the ECPR will offer a full refund of all fees paid, but we will not accept liability for any claim other than a paid registration fee.

 The ECPR reserves the right to amend the event schedule for the benefit of the academic programme and event organisation.
 If a Panel is cancelled, we will inform all participants as early as possible, and will endeavour to reallocate your Paper to a different Panel.
 If reallocation proves impossible, we will offer you a full refund of your conference fee.